Code-Institute-Submissions/Mixed_Matched_Memory/README.md

 Be Funky was used to resize the images in the Memory Game to avoid stretch.

 ### Testing ###
+ * [The W3C Markup Validation Service](https://validator.w3.org/)  was used to validate my HTML and came back clear.
+ * [The W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) was used to validate my css and came back fully clear.
+ * [JS Hint](https://jshint.com/) was used to validate my javascript.

 ### Deployment ###
   Deploying on GitHub pages